middleverse/MiddleVerse/README.md

 # :ocean: Hello Universe

 I'm a Computer Scientist with expertise in Web Development.
-Python is my current language, and my current topics of interests are Web Architecture, Distributed Systems and Test Driven Development.
+Python is my current language, and my current topics of interests are Web Architecture, Distributed Systems, Asynchronous Applications and Test Driven Development.

 ### I love to build & I adhere to these principles: